Edit As You Wish: Video Caption Editing with Multi-grained User Control

 \subsection{Task Definition}

-Given a video $V$ and a reference caption $R = \{r_1, \dots , r_L\}$, the VDEdit task aims to generate an edited caption $Y = \{y_1, \dots , y_T\}$ according to the user edit command $C$.
+Given a video $V$ and a reference caption $R = \{r_1, \dots , r_L\}$, the VCE task aims to generate an edited caption $Y = \{y_1, \dots , y_T\}$ according to the user edit command $C$.
 The edited caption $Y$ should satisfy the constraints of $V$, $R$ and $C$.
-Given a ground truth caption $Y^*$, the maximum likelihood estimation (MLE) training objective of VDEdit task can be formulated as:
+Given a ground truth caption $Y^*$, the maximum likelihood estimation (MLE) training objective of VCE task can be formulated as:

-The reference caption can be initialized with a generated sentence from video captioning models or human-written drafts to start the editing procedure.
-Meanwhile, it can also be the edited caption from the last round of editing for further modification.

-Benefiting from the reference caption input, the VDEdit task can naturally achieve an interactive editing process involving successive editing rounds, in line with human writing habits \cite{acl2022-iterative}.
+The reference caption can be initialized with the output caption from the last round of editing.
+It is also possible to start the editing process using a auto-generated sentence or human-written one as the reference.
+Due to the reference caption input setting, the VCE task can naturally achieve an interactive editing process with successive editing rounds, which is in line with human writing habits \cite{acl2022-iterative}.
 The interactive and multi-round revisions can help produce descriptions with higher user satisfaction.